 Things to Do at Camp Ondessonk

 When Summer Camp is not in session, or when we are not hosting a specialty weekend, Camp Ondessonk is a great destination for hiking, biking, fishing, or camping at any time of year.
 There is no fee to visit Camp for the day to do some hiking with friends and family.
 If you are visiting on a weekday during normal business hours, please check in at the office located in the St. Noel Center upon arrival.
+Download all recreation information and maps click here.
 We hope to see you soon!

 Hiking and Biking:

 Camp Ondessonk has many miles of trails on our 983 acres.
 Hike out to Cedar Falls at old Camp Pakentuck to see the tallest free-falling waterfall in Illinois or check out Phantom’s Canyon.
 Our property is adjacent to thousands of acres of Shawnee National Forest and its vast network of trails to many other beautiful spots in the area.
-Please be mindful of where you travel, especially by bike, when exploring Camp Ondessonk.
-There are many fragile environments that can be harmed by even foot traffic.
+Please be mindful of trail regulations when exploring Camp Ondessonk and the Shawnee National Forest.
+There are many fragile environments that can be harmed even by foot traffic.
 Some of our trails that connect to Forest Service trails go through designated Natural Areas in which only human foot traffic is allowed; no bicycle, horse, or ATV.
 Please obey posted signage.
 Cyclists must wear a helmet at all times.

 Camp Ondessonk is perfectly situated on the edge of a very large contiguous tract of Shawnee National Forest land and a great jumping off point for extended hikes.
 We are within a day’s hike or short drive to Bell Smith Springs, Jackson Falls, Max Creek, Trigg Lookout Tower, Burden Falls, Sand Cave among others.
 Our site is also an easy walk from roughly the half-way point on the River-to-River Trail.
 This 180-mile hiking trail stretches from the Ohio River to the Mississippi River across the Shawnee National Forest.
 Backpackers are welcome to call ahead and ask permission to leave their vehicle on-site while they explore the greater area around Camp on a multi-day excursion.
 Stay in a treehouse for a night while hiking through the area; call for availability.
 With advanced notice, we may also be able to shuttle you if possible.